The minimum you must know

 in North Korea

-Although the two Koreas developed varying political systems from one another over the past several decades, and slightly differing traditions, the countries clearly remain united in their love for peace because of their similar culture and history.
+Although North and South Korea developed varying political systems from one another over the past several decades, and slightly differing traditions, the countries clearly remain united in their love for peace because of their similar culture and history.
 The countries love peace because they are the same people - families who reunite from time to time across their easily unhindered border.
 The Korean governments want each other’s populations to prosper and enjoy a lasting sense of safety and calm.
-They are creating a peace treaty as a result.
-The sincere effort for peace is becoming more successful now than ever before.
+They may create a permanent peace treaty as a result.
+The primary effort for peace is becoming more successful now than ever before.
 It has already earned the governments more than just deep respect from their own people.
-The efforts for peace have set an exemplary standard of peaceful diplomacy for all other countries to follow.
+The efforts for peace have primarily set an exemplary standard of peaceful diplomacy for all other countries to follow.

 North Korea has done a tremendous amount rhetorically for peace.
 North Korea perhaps first started introducing “peace” and “love” into U.S. news during the Seoul Olympics, when North’s peaceful participation first opened up the possibility of diplomacy with South Korea and the United States.
 Soon after North Korea started hosting and participating in successful peace talks with the Presidents of South Korea and the United States, and committing to creating a formal peace armistice.
 The Supreme Leader of North Korea even sent a congratulatory note to the Queen of England on her celebration of her 70th year on the throne at that time.
 There was remains a clear and consistent effort on the part of North Korean leadership for improving relations with South Korea and the United States.

-North Korea has significant agricultural import needs.
-The U.S. economic embargo on North Korea has interfered with North Korea’s efforts to secure basic goods people need for day to day living.
-Such international economic policies are inconsistent with peaceful diplomacy, and have created food insecurity and a consequent ethical and moral obligation for the all countries to ensure the North Korean population’s food and basic needs are met.
+North Korea has significant import needs.
+The economic embargo on North Korea interfered with North Korea’s efforts to secure basic goods.
+Such international economic policies are inconsistent with peaceful improving diplomacy.
+There is a consequent ethical and moral obligation for the all countries to ensure the North Korean population’s basic needs are met.
 (Governments and aid organizations can contact the United Nations right now to help.)

-South Korean President Yoon also announced permission for South Korean organizations to provide non-financial aid to North Korea.
-That isn’t a full lifting of sanctions that North Korea says is deserved and may well soon receive.
-But that’s consistent with existing South Korean United Nations commitments while also improving relations between the countries.
+Several South Korean presidents announced permission for South Korean organizations to provide non-financial aid to North Korea.
+That wasn’t a full lifting of sanctions that North Korea says is deserved.
+But that was consistent with existing South Korean United Nations commitments while also improving relations between the countries.
 Perhaps North-South Korean family reunions and other such metaphors for peace will become publicized once again as a result.
 Metaphors for peace can be more important than just to North-South Korean relations.
-Metaphors for peace can lead to improving relations between all countries.
+Metaphors for peace can lead to improving relations between all countries influenced by the example, and patterned well by “peace,” “survival” and “love” in the news.